caglarcakici/cybernexis-nuclei-templates/README.md

 ## 🧠 About CyberNexis

-CyberNexis Ltd is a UK-based cybersecurity company specializing in:
+CyberNexis is a UK-based cybersecurity company specializing in:

 * Red Teaming
 * Penetration Testing